edward9dominguez/DMV-akte-dashboard-demo/README.md

-# DMV-akte-dashboard-demo

-# DMV AKTE Dashboard — FAST Analysis (Portfolio Demo)
+# DMV-akte-dashboard-demo — FAST Analysis (Portfolio Demo)

 This repository showcases my Tableau dashboard for DMV AKTE exam analysis.
 All assets are **anonymized**: table names are generic, identifiers are **hashed**, and screenshots mask PII.